 solutions based on nothing more than noise.
 Meanwhile, realistic opportunities to engage private capital for public benefit are being squandered by poorly conceived legislation.

 There are better ways to address housing: ways that work within our existing socio-economic systems and institutions, and have a chance of producing actual results.
+For more about that please see:

 Bob Silvestri is a Mill Valley resident and the founder and president of Community Venture Partners, a 501(c)(3) nonprofit community organization funded only by individuals in Marin and the San Francisco Bay Area.